thomaslaurenson/Dragino_LoRaShield_Node_AU915/README.md

        US915_FREQ_MAX = 928000000 };
 ```

-The above code sets a new minimum (915000000) and maximum (928000000) frequqncy to match AU915 band 2 standard.
-The structure above this changes the channel creation outcome.
+The above code sets a new minimum (915000000) and maximum (928000000) frequqncy to match the AU915 band 2 standard.

 Now, we need to also make a small change in the `lmic.c` file.
 Change lines 776 to 779, from: